Project Antarctica 2021

 The fast, flexible, friendly heart of the polar regions

 Oceanwide Expeditions top priority is taking advantage of every wildlife and terrain opportunity as it occurs.
-To keep their itineraries flexible itineraries and their response time rapid, MV Janssonius is equipped with advanced stabilisers and two main engines capable of powering the vessel up to 15 knots.
-However, MV Janssonius sacrifices no warmth to achieve its keen polar edge: You will have 72 crew and staff members (including expedition and hotel staff) at your service whilst onboard, ensuring that what little time you do spend on the ship you will spend comfortably entertained.
+To keep their itineraries flexible itineraries and their response time rapid, MV Janssonius and MV Hondius are equipped with advanced stabilisers and two main engines capable of powering the vessel up to 15 knots.
+However, both ships sacrifice no warmth to achieve their keen polar edge: You will have 72 crew and staff members (including expedition and hotel staff) at your service whilst onboard, ensuring that what little time you do spend on the ship you will spend comfortably entertained.

 Age and nationality